 - Need: To provide rural Nevada EMS personnel an opportunity to receive quality training and current EMS information from national EMS educators.

 - Intervention: The Rural Nevada EMS Conference offers continuing education units and engaging sessions for EMS personnel.

-- Results: Over 300 participants attended the 2020 virtual conference.
+- Results: Over 300 participants attended the free 2020 virtual conference.

 The average distance between hospitals in Nevada is approximately 100 miles, and major medical centers are four hours away for many rural Nevadans.
 While only 10% of Nevada's population is rural, this demographic makes up 31% of the state's traffic fatalities.
 These statistics show the need not only for emergency medical services in Nevada but also for EMS personnel who are well-trained and committed.